chrismaddern/hacker-table/README.md

 # Hacker Brunch
 Hacker Brunch is a web app that solves the perennial weekend problem of finding a great brunch spot in San Francisco, without the long wait times.

-Hacker Brunch shows available Opentable restaurant reservations for a curated list of highly sought after brunch spots in San Francisco (as written about on popular food blogs and websites like Eater, Infatuation, Zagat, Michelin Guide, Yelp, Timeout).
-Opentable does not have an available API, and Hacker Brunch uses a web scraper to look up available reservations on www.opentable.com for the next 4 weekends for groups of 2, 4 or 6 people.
+Hacker Brunch solves the "where should I have brunch" problem by showing available Opentable restaurant reservations for a curated list of highly sought after brunch spots in San Francisco (as written about on popular food blogs and websites like Eater, Infatuation, Zagat, Michelin Guide, Yelp, Timeout).
+Opentable does not have an available API, and Hacker Brunch uses a web scraper to look up available reservations on www.opentable.com for the next 2 weekends for groups of 2, 4 or 6 people.

 <img src='https://github.com/tinapastelero/hacker-table/blob/master/static/homepage.png'>